zktr/PrintKey/readme.md

 + change all vc12 project files' compile option from MD to MT, MDd to MTd. this can remove the runtime dependency of vc_rulltime dll.
 To faster the process, you can use notepad++ to open all wx_vc12_*.vcxproj file and replace MultiThreadedDebugDll with MultiThreadedDebug and MultiThreadedDll with MultiThreaded.

-+ build all for config: Debug x64, Release x64 (build Win32 static libs on your request, or dll version, but you need to manually change the project file to link the dynamic link verison wxWidgets libs, also need copy necessary dlls to coresponding output exe folder.)
++ build all for config: Debug x64, Release x64 (build Win32 static libs on your request, or dll version, but you need to manually change the project file to link the dynamic link verison wxWidgets libs, also need copy necessary dlls to corresponding output exe folder.)

 Build PrintKey
 Open PrintKey.sln and build the project, any include or link path error, please check if your wxWidgets source folder config in project properties dialog.